 A Guide To Soaking Beans + Legumes

 It can be frustrating to plan ahead and remember to soak your beans or legumes.
 It’s can feel tedious, takes up counter space, and is hit-or-miss.
 Sometimes it seems as if this process yields more misses than hits.
-Before you decided to never soak a bean or legume again, hear us out, it’s worth the effort, and we think it is good way to practice patience.
+Before you decided to never soak a bean or legume again, hear us out, it’s worth the effort, and we think it is a good way to practice patience.

 Soaking these foods unlocks their ultimate health potential and makes them easier to digest while also increasing their nutritional value.
 Here are some reasons why you should make sure to soak legumes and beans, plus the best techniques on how to do it.
 All this knowledge will make your life easier and your meals healthier!